List of Fire Pro Wrestling games: Super Fire Pro Wrestling Special

 Super Fire Pro Wrestling Special was released in 1994.
 Wrestlers from the game are based on popular wrestlers from the WWF in addition to the WCW and several puroresu organizations.
 The game was only released on the Super Famicom system.
-The game's scenario was written by Goichi Suda, and helped make him famous with a controversial suicide plot line.
+The game's scenario was written by Goichi Suda, and helped make him famous with a controversial suicide plotline.

 Fire Pro Gaiden: Blazing Tornado

 Blazing Tornado was released by Human Entertainment in 1994.
 Although the design is similar to the majority of the games in the series, the controls are primarily based on button mashing, rather than executing properly-timed button presses.
 This installment features a different group of 8 (9 with the boss code) pro-wrestlers, who hail from all corners of the globe to compete, seeking to become a champion out of themselves.

 Game modes are divided into single and tag team match tournaments.
 The single division allows players to challenge for the vacant Heroic Wrestling Federation/Neo Heroic Championship.